DANGEROUS DRUG INTERACTIONS

 9. First-Generation Antihistamines + Alcohol — Excessive Sedation

-What happens: Older antihistamines (diphenhydramine in Benadryl, chlorpheniramine, promethazine) already cause drowsiness.
-Alcohol amplifies this effect severalfold.
-Result: extreme slowing of reactions, impaired coordination, and in severe cases respiratory depression.
+What happens: Older antihistamines (diphenhydramine in Benadryl, chlorpheniramine, promethazine) can cause drowsiness on their own.
+Alcohol greatly strengthens this effect.
+The result: extremely slowed reactions, impaired coordination, and in severe cases respiratory depression.

 Who is at risk: People taking “something for allergies” before going out for drinks.
-The danger is especially high for elderly people.
+The danger is especially high for older adults.

 What to do: Choose second-generation antihistamines (cetirizine, loratadine) — they do not cause sedation.
 If you must take a first-generation antihistamine, do not drink alcohol.